Washington New Employer Information

-- Once you register with the State of Washington, you will receive a packet in 10 days from your Workers Comp account manager.
-This packet will include:
+- Once you register with the State of Washington, you will receive packs of information from one or more state agencies.

 - To learn more, visit the Washington Business Licensing Service.
-You can contact the Department of Revenue with any questions by email BLS@dor.wa.gov or phone (360) 705-6741.
+You can contact the Department of Revenue with any questions by phone at (360) 705-6741.

 - This rate is based on the risk classification assigned to you.